Responsible Supply Chain | ESG | Lam Research

 Lam Research Global California Transparency in Supply Chains Act of 2010 Compliance Statement

 Lam Research Corporation is committed to compliance with applicable laws and regulations, including the prevention of slavery and human trafficking under the Lam Research Global California Transparency in Supply Chains Act of 2010 (SB 657) Compliance Statement, in its business operations.
 Lam Research contractually requires direct product suppliers to conduct their operations in a manner that complies with all applicable laws and regulations.
-Lam Research also requires direct product suppliers to comply with Lam Research’s Supplier Code of Conduct; and the Responsible Business Alliance’s Code of Conduct, Responsible Business Alliance (“RBA Code”), effective January 1, 2021.
+Lam Research also requires direct product suppliers to comply with Lam Research’s Global Supplier Code of Conduct; and the Responsible Business Alliance’s Code of Conduct, Responsible Business Alliance (“RBA Code”), effective January 1, 2021.
 To verify compliance with its global supply chain standards, Lam Research:

-Verification: In order to verify prospective direct product suppliers, we require all new direct materials suppliers, as part of the supplier screening process, to provide a completed written certification that addresses risks of human trafficking and slavery (described in paragraph three below).
+Verification: In order to verify prospective direct product suppliers, we require new direct materials suppliers, as part of the supplier screening process, to provide a completed written certification that addresses risks of human trafficking and slavery (described in paragraph three below).
 The verification is conducted by Lam Research’s Global Supply Chain Management Contracts and Compliance Manager.

-Auditing: We periodically audit major direct product supplier operations to address the risks of human trafficking and slavery in our supply chain.
+Auditing: We periodically audit top direct product supplier operations to address the risks of human trafficking and slavery in our supply chain.
 The audit is conducted by our Internal Audit Team, directly or in conjunction with third parties.
 During the last fiscal year, audits were announced, but we reserve the right to conduct unannounced audits.

-Certification: We request a written certification from major direct product suppliers that the materials incorporated into their products comply with all applicable laws and regulations, including laws regarding slavery and human trafficking of the country or countries in which they are doing business.
+Certification: We request a written certification from top direct product suppliers that the materials incorporated into their products comply with all applicable laws and regulations, including laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-Internal Accountability: Lam direct product suppliers, employees, and contractors who fail to comply with Lam’s policies are subject to corrective action including termination.
+Internal Accountability: Lam direct suppliers, employees, and contractors who fail to comply with Lam’s policies are subject to corrective action including termination.

-Training: During the last fiscal year, we implemented required annual training for front-line employees and managers with direct responsibility for supply chain management.
+Training: We require annual training for front-line employees and managers with direct responsibility for supply chain management.
 Participants learn how to conduct onsite audits, and identify and mitigate risks of human trafficking and slavery.

 Conflict minerals policy statement